All students may eat breakfast at school for FREE. Our school breakfast is served in the cafeteria from 7:15am to 7:30am.

 Families who drive to school may use our kiss-and-go system (drop off your child at the curb in the front of our building and they will be greeted by school staff) or park in the neighborhood if you prefer to escort your child onto the playground.

 Due to the fire lane, no parking areas, and congestion on Grant Street, we cannot accommodate parking in the north lot before school.
-Dropping off students or parking in the staff parking lot (west lot) is prohibited.
+Dropping off students or parking in the staff parking lots (west lot and alleyway lot) is prohibited.

-A parent or guardian must sign their student out in their classrooms.
+A parent or guardian must sign their student out in their classrooms unless they are attending our Discovery Link program or an after-school enrichment.

 The Discovery Link program provides on-site after-school care for families from 2:30pm to 6:00pm, Monday through Friday.
 Visit the Discovery Link website for registration information and cost.

-When DPS schools are on a “late start” due to winter weather, McKinley-Thatcher will operate on a two-hour delay, opening at 9:30am.
+When DPS schools are on a “late start” due to winter weather, McKinley-Thatcher will operate on a two-hour delay, opening at 9:30am, with drop-off beginning at 9:15am.

 When it is 20 degrees or lower, we will have indoor recess in our gym.